 Landing gear extension and retraction is accomplished by two (2) electrically-driven hydraulic pumps and four (4) hydraulic actuators (one (1) for each gear).
 The hydraulic pumps are located in fuselage aft of cockpit and the hydraulic actuators are located adjacent to each gear.
-Hydraulic system fluid level should be checked periodically by viewing the sight glass for fluid level in the upper one-third of the range.
+Hydraulic system fluid level should be checked periodically by viewing the sight glass for fluid level in the upper one-third of the range with the hydraulic system pressurized.
 If fluid is low, fill with MIL-H-5606 or equivalent.
-Filter screens are installed on each pickup tube inside of hydraulic reservoirs and there are also 3 external 10 micron filters as well.
-Clean filter screens and elements every 100 hours.

 Per Service Letter 103, a Spin-on Type filter assembly with a Baldwin Filter has been incorporated to facilitate additional filtering of the hydraulic system.
-Replace Baldwin filter if pop out gage has been released indicating bypass has been activated due to clogged filter or at time of annual inspection.
+Replace Baldwin filter if pop out gage (if equipped) has been released indicating bypass has been activated due to clogged filter or at time of annual inspection.